 "They really did a very nice job," Valeri said.
 "And an appropriate tribute to Kyle."

 "It's very humbling, it's always humbling and it's painful," said Lt.
 Robert Salazar with the Fresno County Sheriff's Office.
 "It's painful to see the families and extended families affected by a loss like this."

-Afterwards, everyone gathered in front of Saint Anthony's where a swarm of helicopters circled overhead, honoring Juarez and his service to patients in the sky. null
+Afterwards, everyone gathered in front of Saint Anthony's where a swarm of helicopters circled overhead, honoring Juarez and his service to patients in the sky.